 There is a reason they call this park Magic.
 It truly is.
 Michael Eisner christened it as the “Most Magical Place on Earth”.
 From the walk down Main Street, to the Yo, Ho-ing with the Pirates, this is the best place in the whole wide world!

 Main Street is the like one of the heart of the United States towns from the time that Uncle Walt grew up in.
 There’s a candy store, an old fashioned ice cream parlor, a fire station, and even a haberdashery.

 Main Street is the opening credits of a great show.
 It’s the best place to watch parades to watch the fireworks and to see Cinderella Castle.

 Check out the windows on the upper floors of the buildings.
 The names there are a tribute to those that built the Magic Kingdom.

 Fantasyland is the home of the most loved Disney World rides of all times.
 Some of these rides were designed by Uncle Walt himself.

-The first section is open and is called Storybook Circus.
+The first section that opened and is called Storybook Circus.